ryankinal/campaignnotes/l5r-lions/notes.md

 		* Something is preventing Ryo from doing that
 	* Shigetoki attempts to figure some stuff out - INVESTIGATION
 		* East side second floor is sleeping quarters of noble family
-		* In one of Oda, Ozaki, or Tomoeh's rooms
+		* In one of Oda, Ozaki, or Tomoe's rooms
 * Dinner
 	* Lord Usagi invites personally to table
 	* Main feasting chamber